calabozo/calabozo.github.com/statistics/tests.md

 ### Wilcoxon-Mann-Whitney test ####

-A very general formulation extracted from [wikipedia](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test) is to assume that:
+The [Mann–Whitney U test](https://en.wikipedia.org/wiki/Mann%E2%80%93Whitney_U_test) is used for compare if two independent samples come from the same distribution.
+A very general formulation is to assume that:

 1. All the observations from both groups are independent of each other,
 1. The responses are ordinal (i.e., one can at least say, of any two observations, which is the greater)